girishji/vimcomplete/README.md

 ## Configuration

-The completion sources mentioned above, aside from [buffer words](#Buffer-Completion) and [path](#path-completion) completion, are not enabled by default.
+The completion sources mentioned above, aside from [buffer](#Buffer-Completion) and [path](#path-completion) completion, are not enabled by default.
 This section provides instructions on configuring both the completion sources and the completion engine itself.

 ### Completion Engine